elementalconcept/dynamic-form/README.md

 [Material Components For Dynamic Form](https://github.com/elementalconcept/dynamic-form-material/) .
 `Dynamic Form 1.x` is only compatible with Angular v13 v14 and v15.
+Future releases from the 16.0.0 are directly linked to the correspondent Angular version.

 ## Installation